PinYuanChen/pinyuan.github.io/_posts/2023-02-07-xctestcase-sut.md

 }
 ```

-We create a sut in the `SomeClassTests` scope and assume its property `val` will continue being modified as it passes through a series of tests.
-However, things don't go as expected, the failing message shows that the `val` doesn't equal to 2.
-How does that happen?
+We create the SUT in the `SomeClassTests` scope and assume its property `val` will persist across multiple test cases.
+However, the failing test message shows it's not, as the `val` in `test_sut_addAnotherOne` doesn't equal 2.
+This happens because the XCTestFramework creates a unique instance for each test case, meaning that the SUT is independent between test cases and does not persist from one case to another.

-XCTestFramework initiates a unique instance for each tests, that is, they are independent from each other that they don't share the same sut.
-Since each cases has its fresh new sut, should we initiate it inside the test case scope to avoid confusion?
-Yet this seems cumbersome.

-Many developers tend to create their system under test (SUT) inside the `setUpWithError` and set it to `nil` in the `tearDownWithError` (the old names before Xcode 11.4 are `setUp` and `tearDown`).
-As addressed by the comments, the compiler will invoke the `setUpWithError` method before executing a test case and call the `tearDownWithError` after finishing it.
-The implementation looks like the following:
+One solution to this problem might be to initialize the SUT inside each test case, but this approach can quickly become cumbersome.
+To avoid this, many developers create the SUT inside the `setUpWithError` method and set it to `nil` in the `tearDownWithError` method (the old names before Xcode 11.4 were `setUp` and `tearDown`).
+The `setUpWithError` method is invoked before each test case, and the `tearDownWithError` method is called after each test case has finished.
+Here is an example of this implementation:

 ```swift
 var sut: SomeClass!